joephinderink/SharePortation-Protocol--SPP-/jurisdiction/README.md

 ### 1. Defining boundaries and what the vehicle state `elsewhere` means

-For a single jurisdiction MDS deployment, a city designates a jurisdiction that providers can reference and know in what area to send events.
+For a single jurisdiction  SPP deployment, a city designates a jurisdiction that providers can reference and know in what area to send events.
 When a trip leaves the LADOT jurisdiction, providers need to send an event with the vehicle state set to `elsewhere`.

 Cities and agencies contained within the MPO would internally be able filter for their own jurisdictional data.
-This would allow mobility providers to not need to send MDS data to multiple MDS instances.
+This would allow mobility providers to not need to send  SPP data to multiple  SPP instances.

 In addition, Agency authority have an explicit revision mechanism through a canonical API.